ALTCS in Phoenix

 Unfortunately, it is very often true that people do not apply for ALTCS until they need care.
 The simple fact is that most people who apply for ALTCS in Phoenix don’t begin doing so until their conditions have degenerated past an acceptable point.
 We recommend applying early as soon as you start noticing changes since many of people who delay their applications require care while they are still in the ALTCS pending phase.
 While not impossible, it is more difficult to find care for someone in the ALTCS pending stage.

 For those who need help during the pending period, it is helpful to consult with a professional agency such as Senior Planning.
-All of our services are free so don’t hesitate to call us.
+We offer many services so don’t hesitate to call us.
 We can negotiate rates for you while you are waiting to qualify for the ALTCS program and find care even before full eligibility is granted.
 This has helped improve the quality of life for many patients that have worked with us in the past.